Is Provident Fund Deduction Mandatory for Employees Working Past Retirement Age in India?

 joseph2412

-Up to the age of 60, PF is compulsory, after 60, the company can extend the benefit, but company too has to bear 12% of its share of PF.
-Only member contributing is not permitted.
-Both employee and employer must contribute equal share and in that case you can continue the PF as long as you want.
-As we too faced similar situation, we have clarified the matter as above from appropriate authorities.
+Up to the age of 60, PF is compulsory.
+After 60, the company can extend the benefit, but the company also has to bear 12% of its share of PF.
+Only a member contributing is not permitted.
+Both the employee and employer must contribute an equal share, and in that case, you can continue the PF as long as you want.
+As we faced a similar situation, we have clarified the matter as mentioned above with the appropriate authorities.

 Apex Management